ASTeBe80/InsightAI/README.md

 ## 1. Project Overview
 InsightAI is a Python-based application that analyzes stock market trends and news sentiment.
 It uses the **Gemini AI API** for summarization and prediction, the **Alpha Vantage API** for stock market data, and **Matplotlib** for visualization.
 The application features a GUI built with **Tkinter** and generates **downloadable HTML reports** with insights and graphs.

-Here’s the **updated Installation & Setup** section for your documentation, reflecting that your project is now on GitHub.

 ---

 ## **2. Installation & Setup**